Americans' heart devices reused safely in India

 HALF OF PATIENTS GOT SHOCKS

-In this study, 81 patients received ICDs, and the researchers were able to follow up with 75 - which is actually quite good in this context, according to Crawford, who was not involved in the work.
+In this study, 81 patients received ICDs, and the researchers were able to follow up with 75 - which, Crawford said, is actually quite good in this context.

 For 54 percent of the patients, the ICD delivered an appropriate shock at some point over two-plus years.